 - The continued strength of the recovery shows that recent growth in employment has not just been a statistical fluke, but shows a real turnaround in the labor market.
 Unemployment fell 230,000 in December, and there have been 4.9 million jobs created in the last year. - What is more, the growth in jobs is broad-based.
 While manufacturing industries showed the most dramatic gains, all industries other than government and agriculture showed dramatic drops in unemployment.

 HIGHLIGHTS OF FINANCE COMMITTEE DEFICIT REDUCTION DECISION (to date)

-(Savings estimates are for period 1984-87)
+(Savings estimates are for period 1984-87, and include outlay savings in S. 2062)

 Spending Restraint